chapinhall/FSSDC/create_spells/create_spells_with_python.md

 Running the file requires python to be installed and knowledge of how to use a terminal.
 Please see the [tutorial section](../tutorials/README.md) of this site if you are not familiar with these concepts.

+# Dependancies
+Running this code requires the following libraries:

+`pandas`
+`pytest`

+If you have installed the Anaconda distribution of Python as described in the [tutorials](../tutorials/README.md) section these libraries will be installed.

 ## Running the Python Code
 `spells.py` takes the following arguments: